Reading Dynamics

 music staves

-• But what do the p and mp markings between the staves mean, and how do they help us read music more accurately?
+• What do the p and mp markings between the staves mean, and how do they help us read music more accurately?

 Dynamics in music are used to notate how a series of notes is to be played.